INDAH-780/EduTrack/README.md

 ### How recognition works at attendance time

-When a lecturer submits a classroom photo:
+When a lecturer starts the camera for a class session:
+1. The frontend opens the laptop webcam and displays a live video feed
+2. Every 3 seconds, a frame is automatically captured from the video and sent to the backend
-1. YOLOv8 detects all faces in the image and draws bounding boxes
+3. YOLOv8 detects all faces in the frame and draws bounding boxes
-2. For each detected face, `face_recognition` generates a new 128-number embedding
+4. For each detected face, `face_recognition` generates a new 128-number embedding
-3. That embedding is compared against **every stored embedding** in `face_records` using Euclidean distance
+5. That embedding is compared against **every stored embedding** in `face_records` using Euclidean distance
-4. If the closest match has a distance below **0.4**, the student is identified
+6. If the closest match has a distance below **0.4**, the student is identified
-5. A **green box** with the student's name and matricule is drawn on the annotated image
+7. A **green box** with the student's name is drawn on the live feed
-6. If no match is close enough, a **red box** labeled `Unknown` is drawn — the system cannot identify that person
+8. If no match is close enough, a **red box** labeled `Unknown` is drawn
-7. Only identified students who are enrolled in the course get marked `PRESENT`
+9. Before saving an attendance record, the system checks if the student is enrolled in the course **and** has not already been marked present for that schedule today — so even if the same face appears across 10 frames, they are only marked **PRESENT once**
+10. The attendance sheet on the frontend updates in real time as students are identified

 The threshold of `0.4` was chosen through testing.
 You can adjust it in `services/face_recognition_service.py`:
 - Lower (e.g. `0.35`) = stricter, fewer false positives but may miss some students